 GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

-* Brent falls below $108 on worries of U.S. shutdown
+* Brent hovers at $108 a barrel on worries of U.S. shutdown

 By Herbert Lash

-NEW YORK, Sept 30 (Reuters) - Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown neared reality, with passage of an 11th hour stop-gap spending bill seen as unlikely.
+NEW YORK, Sept 30 (Reuters) - Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown loomed, with passage of an 11th hour stop-gap spending bill seen as unlikely.

-A prolonged shutdown could have a major impact on the U.S. economy and consumer confidence.
-As many as 1 million federal employees could face unpaid furloughs.
-But a shutdown is unlikely to affect the country's sovereign credit rating.
+If a funding deal was reached soon markets might recover, but a prolonged shutdown could have a major impact on the economy and consumer confidence.
+As many as 1 million U.S. federal employees could face unpaid furloughs or payless pay-days.

-MSCI's all-country equity stock index was down 0.78 percent, while the broad FTSEurofirst 300 index of regional shares closed down 0.6 percent at 1,247.14.
+MSCI's all-country equity stock index was down 0.73 percent, while the broad FTSEurofirst 300 index of regional shares closed down a provisional 0.6 percent at 1,247.14.

-Shares of defense companies declined, as a prolonged government shutdown would most likely diminish the amount of new contracts.
-Raytheon Co closed 1.4 percent lower at $77.07 and Lockheed Martin Corp fell 1.3 percent to $127.55, while Boeing Co slipped 1.1 percent to $117.50.
+Defense names declined, as a prolonged government shutdown would most likely diminish the amount of new contracts being granted.
+Raytheon Co fell 1.1 percent to $77.33, and Lockheed Martin Corp fell 1.2 percent to $127.64, while Boeing Co slipped 2.3 percent to $117.20.